Rampage!

 "We have her!"
 Sergeant Samuel Baker shouted into the radio.
 "She's trapped inside the old Baker's Warehouse!
 Give me some orders!"

-"Keep her there, but do not attempt to capture her!" came the reply from Captain Long.
+her!" came the reply from Captain Long.
 "Repeat!
 Do not attempt to capture her alone!
 Wait until Abe, or Darlene gets there!
-Do you copy?"
+Do you

 "Roger!
 Keep her penned up!
 Baker out!"